stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 * The `background` property (the clear colour for for the swapchain views) is a comma-separated list which Spring injects as an array.

+The demo application is refactored by injecting the properties into the relevant beans replacing any hard-coded values and injected `@Value` parameters used previously.

-The properties are injected into the relevant beans, for example the swapchain can now be refactored as follows:
+For example the swapchain can now be refactored as follows:

 ```java
 class PresentationConfiguration {